Trout Fishing in America

 To date, this has not really been successful yet so lobsters are still caught at the bottom of the Gulf of Maine and continue to be expensive and on the decline.
-If I had stuck with that plan, and I was actually successful, suffice it to say I’d be quite rich right now.
+If I had stuck with that plan, and I was actually successful, suffice it to say I’d be a very wealthy lobster farmer today.
 Oh well.
 That would have required hard work and persistence – two things I wasn’t too keen on at the age of 22.

-The state has three hatcheries – one in the eastern part of the state in the Central Village part of Plainfield and one in the northwestish part out in the pine forests of Burlington.
+The state has two accessible hatcheries – this one in the eastern part of the state in Plainfield and one out in the pine forests of Burlington.
 I had thought these two would be exactly the same with the exact same state mandated displays and exact same number of pools, etc. I was very wrong.

-(The third is in Kensington and from what I gather, not open to visitors.)
+(A third hatchery is in Berlin but is not open to visitors.)

 There was a long explanation of how this isn’t wasteful and described the unique geology of the area.
 I guess I buy into it.

-Traditionally, hatchery rearing pools have consisted of long, narrow raceways.
+Traditionally, hatchery rearing pools have consisted of long, narrow raceways – like at the state’s oldest hatchery in Burlington.
 Back in the day, circular pools were experimentally tried at the Burlington and Kensington hatcheries with great success, so that’s how the entire Quinebaug was built.
 The advantages are that the pools have evenly distributed temperatures and currents.
 The key to hatchery success is uniform EVERYTHING throughout.

 We weren’t allowed into the area where they take care of the tiniest of trout, and the worker in there eyed us warily throughout our visit.
 What, you mean you don’t often get two guys taking 20 pictures here?

-The Quinebaug hatchery rears trout: brown, brook, and rainbow.
+The Quinebaug hatchery only rears trout: brown, brook, and rainbow – and supplies most of the trout stock in the state.
+(Burlington and Berlin raise salmon as well.)
 There is a display on how hatchery workers squeeze out the 3000 eggs and then fertilize it with the milt of the male trout.
 Ridiculously, Ed turned away in disgust at the picture.
 There were other displays on the current record trophy fish of Connecticut and a few other small little things on invasive species and local natural history.

 Once back outside, we checked out a few viewing ponds that were very difficult to view.
-They have black bottoms so as to camouflage the fish from predatory birds and try as you might, even though there are foot long trout 3 feet away, they are near impossible to see.
+They have black bottoms so as to camouflage the fish from predatory birds and try as you might, even though there are hundreds of foot-long trout 3 feet away, they are nearly impossible to see.

 We peered out over the vast array of rearing pools, gave each other a fist bump, and hit the road.
 Minus the fist bump part.